kragen/derctuo/markdown/fluidic-household-pumping.md

 effect can be used to change the direction of flows for an arbitrarily long period of time with just a puff of air.

-If you're just using the vacuum to drive a closed-circuit thermodynamic system, the problem vanishes; you can maintain the whole system at a negative gauge pressure and bring in nozzles of zero-gauge-pressure air as "compressed air" to blow the flow wherever it's desired.
+If you’re just using the vacuum to drive a closed-circuit thermodynamic system, the problem vanishes; you can maintain the whole system at a negative gauge pressure and bring in nozzles of zero-gauge-pressure air as “compressed air” to blow the flow wherever it’s desired.

-One difficulty arises if your thermodynamic system is evolving some gases you don't want in your chimney, perhaps because they are toxic or corrosive.
+One difficulty arises if your thermodynamic system is evolving some gases you don’t want in your chimney, perhaps because they are toxic or corrosive.
 In some cases you can bubble them through limewater or something, but in other cases no such convenient outlet is available.
 In such a case some kind of pumping system like the ones I mentioned